The Academic Support Center

 ODS Testing Center Exam/Quiz Request form

-1. Once student learns of the exam date, they will visit www.psu.mywconline.com and schedule their exam.
+- Once the student learns of the exam date, he or she will promptly visit www.psu.mywconline.com and schedule the exam.

 If you should have any questions regarding the Testing Center Policies, please contact